AdobeDocs/experience-platform.en/help/profile/api/edge-projections.md

 ## Getting started

-The API endpoints used in this guide are part of the [Real-time Customer Profile API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/real-time-customer-profile.yaml).
-Before continuing, please review the [Real-time Customer Profile API getting started guide](getting-started.md) for links to related documentation, a guide to reading the sample API calls in this document, and important information regarding required headers that are needed to successfully make calls to any Experience Platform API.
+The API endpoint used in this guide is part of the [Real-time Customer Profile API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/real-time-customer-profile.yaml).
+Before continuing, please review the [getting started guide](getting-started.md) for links to related documentation, a guide to reading the sample API calls in this document, and important information regarding required headers that are needed to successfully make calls to any Experience Platform API.

 >[!NOTE]
 >Requests that contain a payload (POST, PUT, PATCH) require a `Content-Type` header.
 More than one `Content-Type` is used in this document.
 Please pay special attention to the headers in the sample calls to ensure you are using the correct `Content-Type` for each request.